UCL/cath-gemma/gemma_update_spring_2017_notes.md

      └– D
 ~~~

-An alternative strategy may be able to achieve similar or larger batch sizes whilst avoiding these deviations from the "pure greedy" greedy tree: instead of using brackets, it would identify *all* pair-merges that, *at that time*, can be seen will be included in the final "pure greedy" tree.
-These can be identified as: those pairs for which each of the pair's sub-clusters is the other's best-scoring match.
+An alternative strategy may be able to achieve similar or larger batch sizes whilst avoiding these deviations from the "pure greedy" tree: instead of using intervals, it would identify *all* pair-merges that, *at that time*, can be seen will be included in the final "pure greedy" tree.
+The criterion is: pairs for which each of the pair's sub-clusters is the other's best-scoring match.

-This approach would avoid the in-the-current-interval merges that cause these small deviations from the final "pure greedy" tree, whilst still generating decent-sized batches by taking merges from the full evalue range, not just within a particular interval.
+This approach would avoid the within-the-current-interval merges that cause the deviations from the final "pure greedy" tree, whilst still generating decent-sized batches by taking merges from the full evalue range, not just within a particular interval.

-This approach could go further by identifying merges that are very likely to be part of the "pure greedy" tree and adding them to the batch to be re-aligned and re-scored but not committing to them until the scores confirm it.
-These would be cases, like `C` (above), in which two clusters being merged are share a best-scoring match, which in turn has one of those two clusters as its best-scoring match.
+This approach could go further by identifying more merges that are *very likely* to be part of the "pure greedy" tree and adding them to the batch to be re-aligned and re-scored but not committing to them until the scores confirm it.
+These would be cases, like `C` (above), in which two clusters being merged share a best-scoring match, and that match's best-scoring match is one of those two original clusters.

 ### [Speed] Faster aligning?